initBasti/python_plentymarkets_api/docs/API_reference.md

 The **lang** field specifies the language of the texts used in the response.
 Valid values are country abbreviations in ISO-3166-1:
 [List of countries](https://developers.plentymarkets.com/rest-doc/gettingstarted#countries)

 [*Output format*]:

+There are currently two supported output formats: 'json' and 'dataframe'.
+The 'json' format simply returns the raw response, without page information and with multiple pages combined into a single data structure.
+The 'dataframe' format transforms that data structure into a pandas DataFrame, which contains sub parts in json, that can be split further by the user application.

+##### plenty_api_get_price_configuration:

+Fetch price configuration from PlentyMarkets, this can be used among other things to get the ID of a price used by a specific referrer in order to get the price date from variations.

+[*Optional parameter*]:

+You can reduce the response data to just IDs and names by using the **minimal** parameter (*True/False*).
+And you can filter out price configurations, where the last change timestamp is further in the past than the specified date from the **last_change** parameter.
+The dates are accepted in the following formats:
+- YEAR-MONTH-DAY                                    (2020-09-16)        [ISO 8601 date format]
+- YEAR-MONTH-DAYTHOUR:MINUTE                        (2020-09-16T08:00)
+- YEAR-MONTH-DAYTHOUR:MINUTE:SECOND+UTC-OFFSET      (2020-09-16T08:00)  [W3C date format]

+[*Output format*]: